Beliavsky/Fortran-code-on-GitHub/README.md

 [SpLLT](https://github.com/NLAFET/SpLLT): sparse direct solver for computing the solution of symmetric positive definite linear systems, from NLAFET.
 The factorization phase, which is the most computationally intensive part, is based on a task-based Cholesky algorithm and the parallel code is implemented using a runtime system.

+[STCollection](https://github.com/oamarques/STCollection): contains matrices that have been used for testing LAPACK's symmetric tridiagonal eigensolvers and bidiagonal SVD algorithms.
+The collection includes symmetric tridiagonal matrices and (upper) bidiagonal matrices.
+The original set of matrices in the collection has been described in Marques, Demmel, Voemel, and Parlett, [A Testing Infrastructure for Symmetric Tridiagonal Eigensolvers](https://people.eecs.berkeley.edu/~demmel/Demmel_pubs_07_11_final/J82_Alg880_Testing_Infrastructure_for_LAPACK.pdf), ACM TOMS, 35:2008.

 [TensorTools](https://github.com/llamm-de/tensor_tools): modern Fortran library for tensor calculus, by Lukas Lamm

 [tt-fort](https://github.com/oseledets/tt-fort): Fortran computing core of the TT-Toolbox.
 It also includes two slightly customized libraries for doing fast local solvers in eigenvalue and dynamical problems.